LawRato

 What constitutes an ‘outrage to female modesty’ has not been defined anywhere under the IPC.
 It is rather subject to the facts and circumstances of each case.
 Additionally, the socio-cultural composition of (and the manners & customs observed in) the society that the victim-woman belongs to, significantly go into the determination of what may be construed as an act of outrage to her modesty.

-The Supreme Court in one of its judgments has observed that ‘modesty’ must be understood to be feminine decency and a virtue that women possess owing to their sex.
-Culpable intention of the accused is the crux of this offence.
+The Supreme Court, in one of its judgments, has observed that ‘modesty’ must be understood as feminine decency and a virtue that women possess.
+The crux of this offence is the accused's culpable intention.

 In order to understand Section 354, IPC better, let us imagine the following –